akerl/hss/README.md

 rsync -e hss files/ host:location/
 ```

 You can alias this for the greater good:

 ```
 alias pcs='scp -S hss'
 alias cnysr='rsync -e hss'
 ```

+**Caveat:** Because of how hss processes hosts, it will only operate on the first host-like thing in your command.
+As such, using scp to copy a local file to an hss'd host will work, as will the inverse, and copying a file from an hss'd host to a normal host works, but not the inverse.

 ## Configuration